ocodo/ocomacs/README.md

   ...a post Doom Emacs config framework for Linux, Macos, WSL2/Linux

+  Starts in ~0.7 in Terminal, ~2sec in GUI over X11Fowarding, it's fast...

+  Dedicated `$EDITOR git commit` mode starts in less than 0.1s on average.

   Keep you in vanilla emacs, to help you know what's going on, Attempts to help limit excessive yak-shaving.
   Avoids the need to learn a huge secondary framework